gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 Adding support for IDevID and IAK as an option to the Keylime registrar, to the RUST agent, and verifier services, allows our users to take advantage of IDevID and IAK when using Keylime.
 It will promote use of IDevID for switches and servers, which will improve security for all users.
 Using the IAK and IDevID credentials would mean the OEM had already exercised the proof of residency pre-requisites for generating the credentials, making it possible to simplify the registering process to a single exchange from the agent to the registrar service, by skipping the DevID provisioning in the field.

-If required, it would be possible to send a challenge (nonce) to a node agent to prove it owns the TPM protected private IAK key.
-A nonce challenge to make sure that the node can access the IAK private key is not mandatory but would be good just for avoiding registering a node that is invalid (does not have access to the private key related to the certificate provided).
-Explicit proof of possesion of the private IAK key is not required as the TPM needs this when using TPM2_Certify in the process, which can use the nonce, and that is used for the proof of co-residency between the IAK and LDevID/LAK/EAK.
+It was agreed on also sending a challenge (nonce) to the node agent to prove it owns the TPM protected private EAK key, avoiding registering a node that is invalid (does not have access to the private key related to the certificate provided).
+Regarding the IAK key the explicit proof of possesion of the private IAK key is not required as the TPM needs this when using TPM2_Certify in the process, which can use the nonce, and that is used for the proof of co-residency between the IAK and LDevID/LAK/EAK.

 Either the EAK or the LAK can be used for attestation, and in case there is no IDevID and IAK keys then the EAK is verified using the EK and the Make and Activate credential process.
 Furthermore, the idea is not to use the IAK for attestation of the device after it is registered, so it's necessary to enroll an EAK.
 The IAK and IDevID certificates and their associated keys don't expire, as they are intended to last the life of the product, so several years at least.
 To preserve the cryptographic strength of the keys it is recommended to minimize their use.